shader-slang/shader-slang.github.io/docs/reflection-api.md

 Developers don't need to maintain the binding information or any platform-specific annotation rules, because the platform compilers will assign bindings automatically.
 However, it requires using per-target reflection APIs to query where parameters ended up, and the per-target reflection APIs may require developers to understand legalization rules for parameters.

+### Slang approach to the parameter binding

+Slang approaches the parameter binding problem differently.
+The binding indices are relative to the beginning of its nesting `struct`, and they are stored as "offset" for the given `struct` types.
+When the actual binding happens at runtime, the application will add up the offset of each parameter with the offset of its nesting `struct`.

-## Big idea: Type based binding
+#### Type based binding

-In Slang, the layout of types matter more than the bindings for each parameter.
-The binding information is relative to the nesting `struct` and it is self-contained in a consistent way across programs or shader variants.
+In Slang, the layout of types matter more than the bindings for individual parameter.
+The offset information to each parameter is relative to the nesting `struct` and the information is self-contained in the type consistently across programs or shader variants.

-Slang propses the following workflow to address the problem described above.
+Slang propses the following workflow:

- - Define Slang `struct` types, each of which bundles together all of its parameters without explicit binding annotations.
+ - Define Slang `struct` types without explicit binding annotations.
  - Query reflection information about the types with Reflection API.
- - Define methods on your host code that set the relevant parameters
+ - Define methods on your host code that update the corresponding parameters

 Defining Slang `struct` in this context is more like defining a module, subsystem or feature that encapsulates its resources for one purpose.
 You define `struct` types on both the host side and the shader side.
 The host side types will mirror the types on the shader side and they will be used to fill in those parameters at runtime.